silbersteine/lokalise-push-action-fork/README.md

 - `api_token` — Lokalise API token.
 - `project_id` — Your Lokalise project ID.
-- `translations_path` — Path to your translations.
+- `translations_path` — One or more paths to your translations.
 For example, if your translations are stored in the `locales` folder at the project root, use `locales` (leave out leading and trailing slashes).
 - `file_format` — Translation file format.
 For example, if you're using JSON files, just put `json` (no leading dot needed).
 - `base_lang` — The base language of your project (e.g., `en` for English).